 Board of Directors’ Responsibilities

 The Board of Directors of Veltyco Group plc Company currently consists of 5 directors.
-David Mathewson is Chairman, whose responsibilities include those matters discussed in the Board’s Governance Principles.
+Gilles Ohana is non-executive Chairman, whose responsibilities include those matters discussed in the Board’s Governance Principles.
 The Board is responsible for approving long-term strategic plans, annual operating budgets and plans recommended by Management.
 Consideration and approval of the Board is also required for all material contracts and business transactions and all debt and equity financing proposals.

 The Directors acknowledge the importance of high standards of corporate governance and the Company will comply with the QCA Code.
 The Board has established an Audit Committee and a Remuneration Committee, each with formally delegated rules and responsibilities.
 Each of these committees will meet regularly and at least twice each year.
 Each of the committees contains at least two independent non-executive directors, in accordance with the QCA Code.
 The Company is subject to the City Code on Takeover and Mergers.